 According to the U.S. Bureau of Labor Statistics (BLS), there were 163,360 concrete finishers and cement masons employed as of May 2015 (www.bls.gov).
 The BLS jobs forecast from 2014-2024 predicted employment of masons and finishers working with cement and concrete to increase faster than average, at 15%.
 The May 2015 reports from the same source showed that these professionals earned a median annual wage of $37,740.

 Popular Career Options

 Entry-level concrete professionals can work for engineering companies, cement manufacturers, pipe producers and at all levels of government.
+Graduates of certificate programs, who also have adequate experience in the field, can be qualified for multiple professional positions.
 Program graduates could find themselves in both the private and public sectors, working as:

 - Admixture representatives

 - Concrete and masonry inspectors